 Apple, Amazon, Uber, Zoom, Slack, Square.
 The most valuable companies often have the shortest names.
 One word is enough when that word carries your entire brand.

 Single-word domains work because they're impossible to forget.
 No prepositions to remember.
 No word order to confuse.
 Just one word that means your company.
+Frozen Lemons reports that shorter names (1-2 syllables) get processed as single cognitive units, making them easier to recall[1].
+This is the same reason they score highest on our memorable domain names criteria.
+Fewer moving parts means stronger recall.

 The challenge: scarcity.
 Almost every English word is registered as a .com.
 Getting a one-word domain requires either money (buying from current owners) or creativity (inventing new words).